d12frosted/elpa-mirror/stable-melpa/key-assist-readme.txt

     direct keybinding for direct use without the launcher (see below).

-  If you've ever used packages such as `ivy' or `magit', you've probably benefited from each's custom combination keybinding cheatsheet and launcher: `hydra' in the case of `ivy', and `transient' for `magit'.
-The current package `key-assist' offers a generic and very simple alternative requiring only the `completing-read' function commonly used in core vanilla Emacs.
+  If you've ever used packages such as 'ivy' or 'magit', you've probably benefited from each's custom combination keybinding cheatsheet and launcher: 'hydra' in the case of 'ivy', and 'transient' for 'magit'.
+The current package 'key-assist' offers a generic and very simple alternative requiring only the 'completing-read' function commonly used in core vanilla Emacs.
-  `key-assist' is trivial to implement "on-the-fly" interactively for any buffer, and programmatically much simpler to customize that either `hydra' or `transient'.
-And it only requires the Emacs core function `completing-read'.
+  'key-assist' is trivial to implement "on-the-fly" interactively for any buffer, and programmatically much simpler to customize that either 'hydra' or 'transient'.
+And it only requires the Emacs core function 'completing-read'.

 ; Dependencies:

-`cl-lib': For `cl-member',`cl-position'
+'cl-lib': For 'cl-member','cl-position'

 ; Installation: